Protecting Children's Rights after Brexit

 COVID-19 and Children's Rights

-Members of ECRU have responded to the coronavirus pandemic and produced ten Briefing Papers on the Impact of COVID-19 on Children.
+Members of ECRU have responded to the coronavirus pandemic and produced eleven Briefing Papers on the impact of COVID-19 on children.
 The papers cover topics such as Protecting Children Online, the Impact of COVID-19 on Children with Special Educational Needs and Disabilities, the Impact on Asylum Seeking Children, on Families' Access to Justice, and on Child Detention under the Mental Health Act 1983.